 I know from experience that facts become the fireworks that light up the prospect’s eyes.
 Good information translates into excitement, color and emotion.
 It also makes for persuasive copy that is engaging and effective.

-Before I start to write, I’ll want to discuss answers to the 20 questions below:
+Before I start to write your business brochure, I’ll want to discuss answers to the 20 questions below:

 With answers to those questions, delivered verbally or in writing, I’ll have a clear idea of what information needs to go in your brochure.